LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/add-web-messaging-to-your-website.md

 permalink: messaging-channels-web-messaging-add-web-messaging-to-your-website.html
 isTutorial: false
 date: 2019-01-16 17:31:38 +0000
+isNew: false

 ---
 Brands can better target their consumers by adding engagements to their website that invite consumers to start messaging.
 By creating and managing these buttons and banners through LivePerson’s platform, they can choose what users to target based on engagement attributes or entry points and route them to a desired skill.

-For an overview of campaigns in LiveEngage and their terminology, click here.
+For an overview of campaigns in LiveEngage and their terminology, [click here]().

 ## 1. Planning & Thought Starters

-(should be done by contact center manager, project manager or program manager)
+_(should be completed by contact center manager, project manager or program manager)_

 Answering these questions will help you prepare and streamline your campaign creation process:
 1. Do you want one messaging button available on all pages of your website?
 2. Is there a dedicated place on your website that you’d like the button to display?
 3. Will you offer messaging only to specific audience?
 How will you target this audience?